Gengar003/ubuntu-zcash-mining-rig/README.md

 This setting allows a maximum age to be configured to avoid the situation where mining ended long ago, but there is still a log line that shows a non-zero hash rate.

+#### `instance.gpu_hashrate_regex`

+The regular expression used to find the per-GPU metrics is configurable.
+The first capture group should be the GPU index, and the second capture group should be the metric.

 Troubleshooting
 ==============================